rapidsai/docs/api/rapids-cmake/21.12/_sources/packages/rapids_cpm_versions.rst.txt

     An optional boolean value that represents if we should do a shallow git clone or not.
 If no such field exists the default is `git_shallow : true`

+``always_download``

+    An optional boolean value that represents if we CPM should just download the package ( `CPM_DOWNLOAD_ALL` ) instead of first searching for it on the machine.
+If no such field exists the default is `false` for default packages, any package that has an override will default to `true`.

 rapids-cmake package versions
 #############################